betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

 ### Author Bio

-Rene Gassmoeller is a Project Scientist at the Computational Infrastructure for Geodynamics at the University of California, Davis.
+Rene Gassmoeller is a project scientist at the Computational Infrastructure for Geodynamics at the University of California, Davis.
 He is maintainer of the geodynamic modeling software [ASPECT](https://aspect.geodynamics.org) and regularly works with other open-source scientific software projects to improve their development practices and policies.
-His research focuses on the interaction between mantle convection and plate tectonic processes, numerical methods for geodynamic modeling and computational fluid dynamics, and sustainable software development in the Earth Sciences.
-He earned his Ph.D. in Geophysics from Potsdam University in cooperation with the German Research Centre for Geosciences and is one of the 2019 Better Scientific Software fellows of the Department of Energy’s IDEAS-ECP project.
+His research focuses on the interaction between mantle convection and plate tectonic processes, numerical methods for geodynamic modeling and computational fluid dynamics, and sustainable software development in the Earth sciences.
+He earned his Ph.D. in geophysics from Potsdam University in cooperation with the German Research Centre for Geosciences and is one of the 2019 Better Scientific Software fellows of the Department of Energy’s IDEAS-ECP project.
 Contact: rgassmoeller@ucdavis.edu.